2023 Karachi local elections: Aftermath

 By-elections were triggered by the resignations of dozens of Pakistan Tehreek-e-Insaf lawmakers and the dissolution of the assemblies in Punjab and Khyber-Pakhtunkhwa.
 The Election Commission of Pakistan had requested the General Headquarters (GHQ) of the army and the Lahore High Court (LHC) for providing soldiers and judicial officers for security and voting during the by-elections and the provincial assembly elections in Punjab and Khyber-Pakhtunkhwa.
 GHQ declined the request due to overwhelming involvement in internal security challenges and the census, while the LHC declined due to a huge backlog of pending cases.

+By-Elections were held for 11 UC's of Karachi on Sunday 7 May 2023.
+People's Party won 7 UC's followed by Jamaat e Islami Pakistan which won 4 UC Chairman seats.